fluizsp/broadcstr/README.md

 Broadcstr is the social media that you control and define the boundaries.

+#### You can experience it right now!
+Already deployed in https://www.broadcstr.com !

 It is built using **Nostr**: A simple, open protocol that enables a truly censorship-resistant and global social network.

 ## Why Broadcstr?